 - Healthy Diet: We now know that high blood pressure, heart disease, diabetes and many other major ailments and diseases are often at least in part linked to poor nutrition.
 The way out to these ailments is simple – eat healthy!
 Eat a healthy diet that delivers your daily requirement of anti-oxidants from fruits and vegetables.
 Keep to low fat foods and eat less of fatty meat (red meat, chicken and turkey skin), butter, cheese, sugar and less salt, etc. Also include 2 – 3 portions of oily fish a week (like mackerel, sardines, etc).

 Eat Less Salt: It is recommended that we shouldn’t consume more than 5 – 6 grams of salt per day.
 Salt is a cheap flavourer and preservative in processed foods and we often add it at the table.
 Replace salt with herbs and spices to flavour food and don’t add salt in cooking.

 - Smoking: If you smoke, stop it.
 I know it can be tough for a long-time smoker, you just need to be discipline enough to say NO to smoking.
 While smoking may not directly affect blood pressure level, it adds to health risk for people with hypertension.

 Instead, replace your sugar-filled, carbonated drinks with green tea, ginger tea, hibiscus tea, black tea or natural energy drinks that doesn’t contain sugar, preservatives or caffeine.

 Now you know what high blood pressure is, how to read the blood pressure monitor and what to do to lower blood pressure naturally.

 Do you know that it is very possible to lower your blood pressure and live a normal life again without the use of chemicals for the rest of your life?
-The Hypertension Wellness Pack found here has proven to cure hypertension naturally and the solution is approved by NAFDAC and other international regulatory bodies.
+The Hypertension Wellness Pack found here has proven to cure hypertension naturally and this natural solution is approved by NAFDAC and other international regulatory bodies.
 Try it today and come thank me afterwards.